CONTACT (Version française)

 If you have questions or if you would like to help in the promotion or creation of democratic schools in Québec, we would be happy to collaborate with you.

 Media Enquiries: email@example.com

 If you want to get in touch with one of our regional groups, we invite you to visit our page: Contacts par région (French only.)

-Marc-Alexandre Prud’homme I am a sessional lecturer at l’UQAC, where I teach classes such as theories of learning and social studies education.
+Marc-Alexandre Prud’homme I am a sessional lecturer in various universities across Quebec and Ontario, where I teach classes such as theories of learning and social studies education.
 I also teach both history and current events classes at Compass, a center for self-directed learning in Ottawa.
-I like to travel, to play basketball, to read and to ride my bike. firstname.lastname@example.org
+I like to travel, to play basketball, to read and to ride my bike.
+I am the proud dad of a five-year-old daughter. firstname.lastname@example.org

 Camille Price-Piché: Stay-at-home mom of a wonderful girl since 2014.
 I have shared my life between the cities of Ottawa and Québec, I now live in Montreal with my partner of 13 years.
 My work experience is in Communications, Web Marketing and event planning.
 I have been involved in the promotion of alternatives in Education since 2008.
 For instance within the REDAQ and more recently for the Agile Learning Center of Montreal, Mont-Libre. email@example.com

 Tammy Mackenzie I am a mom, activist, entrepreneur, accountant, guitarist, and an alumnus of M.I.N.D.
 Alternative High School.
 I am working with RÉDAQ so that we can make it possible to have democratic schools in Quebec, and to open one on the North Shore of Montreal: CREA-Basses Laurentides.
 I am inspired by human rights, and by the dream that our children might have access to all that life has to offer. firstname.lastname@example.org